mahmoudramy84/Technology-City_V1/README.md

 description: Retrieves details of a specific product identified by its ID.
 product_id: The unique identifier of the product.
 Returns: Details of the product including its name, description ,price, reviews.

-*Data Model

-*User Stories

-As a user, I want to visit the electronics website and view a list of available products, along with their names and prices, so that I can browse through the catalog.
-As a user, I want to be able to click on a product to view its details, including a description and an image, so that I can learn more about the product.
-As a user, I want the website to have a clear and user-friendly layout, with easy navigation to different product categories, so that I can quickly find products of interest.
-As a user, I want the website to load quickly and be responsive across different devices, so that I can access it from desktops, laptops, tablets, or smartphones without any issues.

-*Mockups

-this is our ui ux design for home page